yeshwanth32/push_rust/README.md

 cargo run
 ```

-This should install the required packages and hopefully print "Hello World"
+This should install the required packages and just print "Hello World"